krnak/ztrezor/doc/README.md

 ## Delayed shielding

-If the Action shielding will be slow, then we can delay the shielding as follows:
+Since Action shielding is slow, we delay the shielding as follows:

-Phase 1: Host streams Actions.
+Phase 1: Host streams shielded inputs and outputs.
 User confirms outputs on the screen.
-Trezor computes only a hash of streamed data sequentially.
+Trezor sets a MAC for each message and let the host to store it.

-Phase 2: Host restreams all Actions.
-Trezor shields Actions without user's confirmation and it computes a hash of streamed data sequentially.
+Phase 2: Host restreams all shielded inputs and outputs including a coresponding MACs.
+Trezor checks a MAC for every message and it sequentially computes a digest of shielded data.

-In the end, Trezor checks that the hash from Phase 1 equals the hash from the Phase 2.

-This method will increase the complexity of the communication protocol, but user won't have to wait between confirmations of individual shielded outputs.
+This method will increase the complexity of the communication protocol, but ont he other side it will not let user to wait between confirmations of individual shielded outputs.

 ## `trezor-firmware` implementation

 Zcash libraries are now available in Rust.
 I would like to use them directly as dependencies.
 It will be necessary to make them `![no_std]` compatible.
-I'm actively working on that.

 | library | no_std | alloc |
 | -       | -      | -     |